nischi/MMM-Face-Reco-DNN/README.md

       everyoneClass: 'everyone',
       // Set of modules that are always shown - show if there is a face or no face detected
       alwaysClass: 'always',
-      // XML to recognize with haarcascade
+      // xml to recognize with haarcascae
-      cascade: 'modules/MMM-Face-Reco-DNN/tools/haarcascade_frontalface_default.xml',
+      cascade: 'modules/MMM-Face-Reco-DNN/model/haarcascade_frontalface_default.xml',
-      // Pre-encoded pickle with the faces
+      // pre encoded pickle with the faces
-      encodings: 'modules/MMM-Face-Reco-DNN/tools/encodings.pickle',
+      encodings: 'modules/MMM-Face-Reco-DNN/model/encodings.pickle',
-      // Use Raspberry Pi camera or another type
-      // 1 = RasPi camera, 0 = other camera
-      usePiCamera: 1,
-      // Brightness, negative is darker, positive is brighter
+      // Brightness (0-100)
       brightness: 0,
-      // Contrast, positive value for more contrast
+      // Contrast (0-127)
       contrast: 0,
-      // If using another type of camera, you can choose
-      // i.e. 0 = /dev/video0 or 'http://link.to/live'
-      source: 0,
-      // Rotate camera
+      // Rotate camera image (-1 = no rotation, 0 = 90°, 1 = 180°, 2 = 270°)
-      rotateCamera: 0,
+      rotateCamera: -1,
-      // Method of facial recognition
-      // dnn = deep neural network, haar = haarcascade
+      // method of face recognition (dnn = deep neural network, haar = haarcascade)
       method: 'dnn',
-      // Which face detection model to use
-      // "hog" is less accurate but faster on CPUs
+      // which face detection model to use. "hog" is less accurate but faster on CPUs. "cnn" is a more accurate
-      // "cnn" is a more accurate deep-learning model which is GPU/CUDA accelerated
+      // deep-learning model which is GPU/CUDA accelerated (if available).
+The default is "hog".
       detectionMethod: 'hog',
-      // How long in milliseconds modules take to hide and show
+      // how fast in ms should the modules hide and show (face effect)
       animationSpeed: 0,
-      // Path to Python to run the face recognition
-      // null or '' means default path
+      // Path to Python to run the face recognition (null / '' means default path)
       pythonPath: null,
-      // Should a welcome message be shown using the MagicMirror alerts module?
+      // Boolean to toggle welcomeMessage
       welcomeMessage: true,
       // Dictionary for person name mapping in welcome message
-      // Allows for displaying name with complex character sets in welcome message e.g. jerome => Jérôme, hideyuki => 英之
+      // Allows for displaying name with complex character sets in welcome message
+      // e.g. jerome => Jérôme, hideyuki => 英之, mourad => مراد
       usernameDisplayMapping: null,
-      // Capture new pictures of recognized people, if unknown we save it in folder "unknown"
+      // Save some pictures from recognized people, if unknown we save it in folder "unknown"
       // So you can extend your dataset and retrain it afterwards for better recognitions
       extendDataset: false,
-      // If extendDataset is true, you need to set the full path of the dataset
+      // if extenDataset is set, you need to set the full path of the dataset
       dataset: 'modules/MMM-Face-Reco-DNN/dataset/',
       // How much distance between faces to consider it a match.
 Lower is more strict.
       tolerance: 0.6,
       // allow multiple concurrent user logins, 0=no, any other number is the maximum number of concurrent logins
       multiUser: 0,
-      // resolution of the image
+      // resoltuion of the image
-      resolution: [1280, 960],
+      resolution: [1920, 1080],
       // width of the image for processing
       processWidth: 500,
+      // output image on mm
+      outputmm: 0,
+      // turn on extra debugging 0=no, 1=yes
+      debug: 0,
     }
 }
 ```